 Unregistered and uninsured vehicles

 There are heavy penalties for using an unregistered or uninsured vehicle in NSW.
+Use of a vehicle includes driving and parking the vehicle on a road or road related area.

 A vehicle becomes unregistered when the registration is not renewed by the expiry date or when the registration is cancelled or suspended.
 When a vehicle is unregistered, Compulsory Third Party (CTP) insurance is usually not valid.
 This means that the vehicle may also be uninsured.
 See Unregistered vehicles for more information.